ebeaufay/threedtiles/README.md

 I aim for optimal quality in terms of mesh, texture and tileset structure and for optimal streaming speed, with no limit to the size of the input data.
 Contact: emeric.beaufays@jdultra.com

+## Road to OGC 3DTiles 1.1

+- Support for structured metadata that can be associated with tilesets, tiles, tile content, and tile content groups *WON'T DO* (unless serious request)
+- Directly support glTF assets as tile contents - *DONE*
+- Support for multiple tile contents - *DONE*
+- Support for implicit tiling schemes -*UNDERWAY*

 ## Features

 - Handles nested tileset.json files which are loaded on the fly (a tileset.json may point to another tileset.json file as its child).